Archive for the 'Japan: News and Media' Category

 Tokyo Taxi Drivers get “Ranked”

 Have you ever noticed Tokyo taxis with these three stars atop?
-They are a type of certification of the level of the driver inside the taxi – they are designated “master taxi drivers” (優良タクシードライバー).
+They are a type of certification of the level of the driver inside the taxi – they are designated “Master Taxi Drivers” (優良タクシードライバー).
+Look out for them next time you grab a cab in Tokyo!

 The Implosion of Japan’s Super Nova

-Last Friday (26th October 2007), Nova filed for bankruptcy and court protection from creditors, and also temporarily closed all of its 1000+ English conversation schools.
-It is hard to imagine any other event which could cause as much disrupt the the “Eigoken” foreign population in Japan, short of war or Government meltdown.
+Last Friday (26th October 2007), Nova filed for court protection from creditors, and also temporarily closed all of its 1000+ English conversation schools.
+It is hard to imagine any other event which could cause as Continue reading The Implosion of Japan’s Super Nova

 Yokoso!
 Fingerprint Please!